Nitish0777/my_Home_stay/README.md

 ## Future Scope

 - To add payment gateway that ensures transaction in indian currency and provide a seamless experience while booking a place.

-## 💥 Issues

-For major changes, you are welcome to [open an issue](https://github.com/EddieHubCommunity/LinkFree/issues/new/choose) about what you would like to contribute.
-Enhancements are always encouraged and appreciated.